codacy/docs/docs/organizations/using-a-coding-standard.md

 When you customize the tools or code patterns of a repository that follows the coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

+!!! important
+    The coding standard enables or disables any tools that are using configuration files on the applied repositories, but these tools will keep using configuration files instead of the code pattern settings defined by the coding standard.

 ## Creating a coding standard {: id="creating"}

 To create a coding standard for your organization: